Saddam-tech/eth-wld-bridge/README.md

 1. Encrypt the owner private key:

     a.
 Go to the eth-wld-bridge folder and set the owner private key inside .env file in the following format:

-            ```shell
             PRIVATE_KEY=your_private_key
-            ```

     b.
 Set a password for your private key inside of .env file in the following format: (the password is used to decrypt the encrypted private key later):

-            ```shell
             PRIVATE_KEY_PW=your_password
-            ```

     c.
 Go to the /scripts folder and run encryptKey.js file:

-            ```shell
             node encryptKey.js
-            ```

-           * Providing you have PRIVATE_KEY and PRIVATE_KEY_PW environment variables set inside the .env file it will generate .encryptedKey.json file which is a  cryptographically generated description and hash of the private key inside the root folder.
+    - Providing you have PRIVATE_KEY and PRIVATE_KEY_PW environment variables set inside the .env file it will generate .encryptedKey.json file which is a cryptographically generated description and hash of the private key inside the root folder.
 Now we can safely delete the PRIVATE_KEY variable from the environment file.

 2. Run the node:

-        * This documentation assumes that you have pm2 (daemon process manager) installed in your system.
+    - This documentation assumes that you have pm2 (daemon process manager) installed in your system.

     a.
 Go to the root folder and run ecosystem.config.js with pm2 start:

-            ```shell
              pm2 start ecosystem.config.js
-            ```

     b.
 Check the running process with pm2 log:

-             ```shell
              pm2 log
-             ```

-        * The script should successfully run and output the following:
+    - The script should successfully run and output the following:

-             ```shell
              Started monitoring chains [1, 2] for Lock transactions...
-             ```

-        * Transaction live tracking state:
+    - Transaction live tracking state:

 ![node-tx-track](assets/node-tx-track.png)

     * Ether lock event detection state on chain 2 (Worldland):

 ![lock-event-detect](assets/lock-event-detect.png)

     * Now we can safely delete the PRIVATE_KEY_PW variable from the environment file.

 3. Delete the PRIVATE_KEY_PW variable from .env file